 - A digital signature issued by a center that has lost trust.

-Setting up certificates for WP sites
+Setting up certificates for WordPress sites

 If you want to protect your users and improve webpage rankings, installing even a free SSL certificate on your WordPress site is one of the easiest ways.
 In this day and age, there is no real reason why one might decide to go without an SSL certificate.
 Getting one for your site is an absolute must.